Aleksey Yermolov: Napoleonic Wars

 During the 1812 Campaign, Yermolov took part in the retreat to Smolensk and played an important role in the quarrel between Generals Barclay de Tolly and Bagration.
 He opposed Barclay's strategy and appealed to Emperor Alexander I to replace him with Bagration.
 After the Russian armies united on 2 August, Yermolov fought at Smolensk and Lubino (Valutina Gora) for which he was promoted to lieutenant general on 12 November 1812 with seniority dating from 16 August 1812.
-He distinguished himself at the Battle of Borodino, where he was lightly wounded leading a counterattack that recaptured the Great Redoubt.
+He distinguished himself at the Battle of Borodino, where he was lightly wounded leading a counterattack that recaptured the Great Redoubt (Raevsky redoubt).
 For his courage, Yermolov received the Order of St. Anna (1st class).
 During the rest of the campaign, he served as a duty officer in the headquarters of the main Russian army and fought at Maloyaroslavets.

 In October–November 1812, Yermolov served in the advance guard under Miloradovich and fought at Battle of Vyazma and Krasny.
 In late November, he commanded one of the detachments in the advance guard under General Rosen taking part in the combats on the Berezina.
 On 3 December 1812, he was recalled to the main headquarters where he became the Chief of Staff of the Russian army.
 Three weeks later, he was appointed commander of the artillery of the Russian armies.